American Spaces: Overview

 The American Corner in the Bayalinov National Library of Kyrgyzstan hosts a "talking club" between U.S. service members deployed to the Transit Center at Manas and Kyrgyz students, offering the students a chance to practice their English with native speakers.

-The Office of American Spaces, part of the Bureau of Educational and Cultural Affairs, oversees the operation of more than 600 American Spaces worldwide in over 140 countries.
-American Spaces sometimes have different names depending on where they are located, but they are all part of a single network: American Centers, Binational Centers, and American Corners.
-In some countries, American Spaces may use other titles or special names, such as Lincoln Corners, America Houses, American Hubs, or InfoUSA Centers, among others.
+The Office of American Spaces, subordinate to the Bureau of International Information Programs, oversees the operation of hundreds of U.S. public diplomacy locations worldwide.
+American Spaces was created in 2008 by Judith McHale, then the Under Secretary of State for Public Diplomacy and Public Affairs, as an umbrella program for a host of preexisting public diplomacy initiatives.
+The American Spaces portfolio includes three groups of entities (American Centers, Bi-national Centers, and American Corners), some of which predate the 1953 establishment of the United States Information Agency with which some of these programs had been associated.
+Coupled with small literature desks in U.S. embassies called Information Resource Centers (IRCs), these spaces, as tools of public diplomacy, started as large open libraries for mass consumption in the early 20th century but shifted in the 1970s-1980s into smaller public policy-oriented reference desks aimed to influence decision-makers and professionals abroad.

-American Spaces provide physical space to showcase the breadth and depth of American values, ideals, culture, and perspectives through six main public diplomacy activities: the provision of news and information about the U.S., English-language instruction, educational advising to promote higher education in the U.S., cultural programming and events, the continued recruitment of local nationals into U.S. exchange programs with ongoing alumni engagement, and professional skills building.[5]
+The American Spaces provide physical space to support U.S. priorities through the conduct of the five main public diplomacy activities: the provision of news and information about the U.S., English-language instruction as well as EducationUSA advisement, cultural programming and events, and the continued recruitment of local nationals into U.S. exchange programs with ongoing alumni engagement.
 A study at American Spaces across East Asia and the Pacific published in 2016 by the International Federation of Library Associations and Institutions indicated that massive open online courses hosted in those American Spaces " increased open educational engagement with library users."

 Paired with increased security concerns Post-9/11, the United States has returned to providing broader content for the mass audience as, some in the U.S. Government have concluded, American culture better carries the message of the nation than its spokespeople do.
 During fiscal year 2014, the Office of American Spaces operated a US$9 million budget while also directing $15 million in other funding for the renovation of existing spaces.
 During that year, the 715 American Spaces worldwide received 31.7 million visitors and, not counting bi-national centers, most of those visits were to the 37 standalone American Centers.
 As of 2017, the American Spaces program consisted of 659 American Centers, 111 Binational Centers, 443 American Corners, and 105 IRCs receiving more than 58.9 million visitors that year.
 Among public diplomacy programs, only the American Spaces and China's Confucius Institutes utilize a model of cost-sharing with local partners.